 Video made: check.
 Optimized: check.
 Uploaded: check.
 Where do you go from here?

 If you’ve done any kind of marketing in the past, you know the job is never finished until you’ve measured the ROI of your ads.
 Entire industries have been built on tracking market response to brochures, ads and direct marketing pieces.
-Wouldn’t it be nice to know how well your marketing video does the job of selling you?
+Wouldn’t it be nice to know how well your commercial video production does the job of selling you?

 That’s where video analytics comes into play.
 Video analytics, often provided by video hosts (like Wistia or YouTube), can help you fine-tune your message, sharpen your video’s focus and ensure that it’s reaching the market you want to reach.